 Denmark reported on the implementation of its NAP in its national reporting for Beijing+25 and in preparation for CSW64 (2020).
-Specifically, Denmark stated that the country is in the process of evaluating its third NAP, with the goal to incorporate the feedback into developing a revised NAP.

 Denmark does not have a history of recent armed conflict, but is involved in overseas military operations, international peacekeeping, and humanitarian missions.
 In 2019, Denmark extended the suspension of its arms exports to include the United Arab Emirates, in addition to Saudi Arabia.

 Denmark is a major contributor to humanitarian aid, with Danish NGOs playing an active mission in the country’s humanitarian assistance framework.
 Denmark is a member of the Nordic Women Mediators Network, which was launched in 2015.
 Denmark is also a partner of the Call to Action on Protection from Gender-Based Violence in Emergencies, a multi-stakeholder initiative that aims to mitigate and provide accountability for gender-based violence in humanitarian emergencies.

 At the multilateral level, Denmark most recently served as a non-permanent member of the United Nations Security Council for the period 2005-2006.